 Can I submit payment for all my Fall and Spring courses’ exams at once?

 Yes, a student can submit payment for all the exams they intend to take in May 2022 before October 29 but it is not recommended in case of schedule changes.
 Once the deadline has passed, payment submission without penalty will be possible only for exams that correspond to courses with an October/November/January start date.

-Students will not be to complete the Join Code step for an exam or a course until that course has commenced.
+Students will not be to complete the Join Code and Activation step for a course/exam until that course has commenced.

 What if I can’t log into my College Board profile or can’t remember if I have one?